-MGMT 6100-Communication and Leadership (3-0-3)
+MGMT 6100 - Communication and Leadership

-This course is designed to enhance essential communication and leadership skills for managers and provide a foundation for subsequent MBA courses.
+This 5-day seminar course is designed to enhance essential communication and leadership skills for managers and provide a foundation for subsequent MBA courses.
 The course emphasizes critical thinking, writing, presenting, and working in collaborative teams in the context of leadership, persuasion, motivation, and ethics.

-MGMT 6101- Management of Change and Innovation (3-0-3)
+MGMT 6101 - Management-Change & Innovation